hardeep-dahiya/hardeep-dahiya/README.md

 - Developed an Arduino-based rover with Bluetooth control and obstacle avoidance.

 ### Fingerprint Based Smart Door Lock System
--Built a smart access control system using Arduino Uno and fingerprint authentication.
+- Built a smart access control system using Arduino Uno and fingerprint authentication.

 ## 🎯 Technical Interests